buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

-Continuing on the same vein as earlier, here is a map of the United States
+Continuing on the same vein as earlier, I created a choropleth map of the United States, visualizing the number of outages from the population of all recorded outages from Purdue University between the years of 2000 and 2016.
+The goal of this visualization was to see if there were certain regions that outages were more common in.
+As you can see, there does not seem to be a clear trend in NERC regions (meaning that there seems to be a cluster of high-power outages in a single given NERC Region), but there seems to be a higher amount of outages in California, Texas, Michigan, and Washington.